pimcore/pimcore/docs/Development_Documentation/01_Getting_Started/06_Create_A_First_Project.md

 ![Page settings](../img/Pimcore_Elements_homepage_settings.png)

 You can test the new controller and action, after saving the document (press *Save & Publish*).
-Then select the tab *Edit*, to see your page with all the editable placeholders.
+Select the tab *Edit*, to see your page with all the editable placeholders.

 ![Page edit preview](../img/Pimcore_Elements_homepage_edit_tab.png)